stainii/portal-portfolio/README.md

 No npm release is made, only a Maven release.

 #### Docker release
-A Docker release is made, by running `mvn clean deploy` on the Maven release branch.
+A Docker release is made, by running `mvn clean deploy -Pproduction` on the Maven release branch.